-The British Library holds 7 million publications in the Reading Room at the Document Supply Centre, Boston Spa, near Leeds.
+The British Library holds millions of publications in the Reading Room at the Document Supply Centre, Boston Spa, near Leeds.

 You can visit to consult material but you can't borrow from the Library.
 You must pre-register for a Reading Room pass and order your material online before visiting.

 Opening hours and other information is available from the Library's website.

 You should contact the library you wish to visit beforehand to check opening hours, access policies, accessibility and any documentation you need to take with you.
 Please note many libraries don't allow access during busy times such as exams so please check before you visit.

 You may also find useful resources in your local public library or in specialised libraries.
 Ask your Academic Librarian about these.

 Library Hub Discover enables you to search over 130 national, academic, and specialist library catalogues to help you identify resources held elsewhere.

 If you are looking for theses or dissertations you can find information on our dissertations page.

 SCONUL Access allows students (except full-time undergraduates*) to borrow from most higher education libraries in the UK and Ireland.
 Please check the SCONUL website for more information and to find out which libraries are participating.